api3dao/old-api3-docs/airnode/config-json.md

 **Optional**

+- `providerAdminForRecordCreation` - the master address that will be authorized to update the authorizers of the provider's endpoints (see the [protocol docs](/request-response-protocol/general-structure.md) for more information).
+Note that the node only uses this while creating the provider record.
+Changing this after the provider record is created will not have any effect.
+This field is optional, but not having it means that the node will not be able to create a provider record on the respective chain.

-- `blockHistoryLimit` - the number of block in the past that Airnode should use to search for requests or events.
+- `blockHistoryLimit` - the number of blocks in the past that Airnode should use to search for requests or events.
 Defaults to `600` (roughly 1 hour for Ethereum).

 - `minConfirmations` - the number of confirmations required for a request or event to be considered valid.
 Default to `0`.